 I use the juice from my fermented pickles for this pickle juice salad dressing recipe.
 There is no need to add more salt because the pickle juice is already salty.
 When I make my own fermented pickles, I also add garlic, herbs, and spices for flavouring.
 The herbs and garlics are fermented along the way with the cucumbers.
 Oh I love the fermented garlic from my pickle jars!
 I would eat them straight or use them in the recipes where I use my pickle juice.
 I do discard the used herbs and spices, as I feel the flavours are already dissipated into the pickles and brine.

-I love this pickle juice salad dressing on a coleslaw.
-But it’s especially good on potato salads!
+You can use this pickle juice salad dressing on a simple coleslaw.
+But my favourite has to be this smoked salmon potato salad!
 If you give it a try, let me know how you like it.